osilander/203.311/Week5/Week5.md

     M02810:197:000000000-AV55U:1:1101:10000:11540   83      NODE_1_length_1419525_cov_15.3898       607378  60      151M    =       607100  -429    TATGGTATCACTTATGGTATCACTTATGGCTATCACTAATGGCTATCACTTATGGTATCACTTATGACTATCAGACGTTATTACTATCAGACGATAACTATCAGACTTTATTACTATCACTTTCATATTACCCACTATCATCCCTTCTTTA FHGHHHHHGGGHHHHHHHHHHHHHHHHHHGHHHHHHHHHHHGHHHHHGHHHHHHHHGDHHHHHHHHGHHHHGHHHGHHHHHHFHHHHGHHHHIHHHHHHHHHHHHHHHHHHHGHHHHHGHGHHHHHHHHEGGGGGGGGGFBCFFFFCCCCC NM:i:0  MD:Z:151        AS:i:151        XS:i:0
 ```

-Most importantly, this line defines the read name, the position in the reference genome where the read maps, and the quality of the mapping.
+Most importantly, this line defines the read name (`QNAME`), the position in the reference genome where the read maps (`POS`), and the quality of the mapping (`MAPQ`).
+Note, also, the `83` bitwise flag in the above output.

+#### QUESTION
+1. What does an 83 bitwise flag mean in a `.sam` file.
+See [here](https://broadinstitute.github.io/picard/explain-flags.html "click here or it'll be a mystery")
+2. What does a 99 bitwise flag mean?

 #### Mapping post-processing